When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Discontinued Canon DSLRs

 Today’s DSLR camera technology wouldn’t be possible without all the R&D (research and development) that has come before.
-Unfortunately, the cameras illustrated below can no longer be purchased while new because Canon stopped producing them.
+Unfortunately, the cameras illustrated below can no longer be purchased when they are new because Canon stopped producing them.

 However, this doesn’t mean they don’t offer impressive image quality; they are just the older brothers of most of the DSLR cameras above.